master2619/quickfetch-sh/README.md

 ---

 ## **Issues & Troubleshooting**
-🔹 Ensure the binary is in `/usr/bin/`.
+🔹 Ensure the script is in `/usr/bin/`.
 🔹 Open an **issue** on GitHub for help.

 ---